 We further want to see if there is a correlation between the process-centric metrics and repair status, i.e., whether the agent can resolve the issue.
 To that end, we perform the Mann-Whitney U test~\cite{mann1947test} for each metric across all $\langle$agent, model$\rangle$ pairs.
 This non-parametric statistical test ranks all observations from both groups (a process-centric metric and repair status) and compares the sum of ranks between the two groups.
 A significant result indicates that the distributions of the two groups differ.

-Figure~\ref{fig:sig-test}-a shows the \textit{p}-values obtained from this test: most cells show significant differences (\textit{p} $\leq 0.05$, marked with~$*$), indicating that the process-centric metrics effectively distinguish successful and unsuccessful repairs, except for Claude Sonnet 4 as the backbone LLM.
-As we discuss later (\S \ref{sec:rq2}--\S \ref{sec:rq3}), other LLMs prefer shortcuts in structural navigation, i.e., reason and jump into the suspected file location without broad exploration.
-On the other hand, Claude Sonnet 4 tends to visit more structural regions to collect the proper context required for effective problem solving.
+Figure~\ref{fig:sig-test}-a shows the \textit{p}-values: most cells show significant differences (\textit{p} $\leq 0.05$, marked with~$*$), indicating that the process-centric metrics can distinguish successful and unsuccessful repairs, except for Claude as the backbone LLM.
+As we discuss later (\S \ref{sec:rq2}--\S \ref{sec:rq3}), other LLMs prefer shortcuts in structural navigation, i.e., reasoning and jumping to the suspected file location without broad exploration.
+On the other hand, Claude 4 tends to visit more structural regions to gather the context needed for effective problem-solving.
 Similarly, other LLMs terminate with shorter trajectories as soon as they resolve the issue.
 In contrast, Claude Sonnet 4 consistently validates the generated patches with multiple rounds of test execution, resulting in a more complex \approach.

 When comparing a reasoning model, DeepSeek-R1, with its general counterpart, DeepSeek-V3, we see that the correlation between process-centric metrics and repair status is overall positive; yet, the \emph{p}-values for DeepSeek-R1 are smaller.
 Through manual investigation of the DeepSeek-R1 trajectories, we observed many early terminations due to runtime issues caused by its failure to provide model responses in the correct format, which is a known issue.\footnote{https://aider.chat/2024/08/14/code-in-json.html}